-The fully-automated NextGen Weather Processor (NWP) identifies aviation safety hazards, and provides translated weather information needed to predict route blockage and airspace capacity constraints up to eight hours in advance.
+The fully-automated NextGen Weather Processor (NWP) identifies aviation safety hazards and translates weather information needed to predict route blockage and airspace capacity constraints up to 8 hours in advance.

 NWP's new state-of-the-art translation products allow air traffic managers to collaboratively achieve more efficient strategic and tactical use of the airspace and significantly reduce weather-related air traffic delay.